manqi11/Data_Visualization_for_PricePredictions/README.md

-# Data_Visualization_for_PricePredictions
+# Data visualization for predicting diamonds' prices
-These plots are used to visualize the relationship between the clarity of the dimonds and their prices.
+This R Markdown file illustrates how to create plots to visualize the relationship between the clarity of the dimonds and their prices.
+The package "ggplot2" is used.